Chicken Pot Pie Recipe with Cream of Chicken Soup: How to Make It Fast

 Step 1: Prepare Your Ingredients

 Preheat your oven to 375°F (190°C).
-While the oven is heating, organize all your ingredients for efficient cooking flow.
-If using a rotisserie chicken, shred or dice the meat now.
-Measure out your vegetables and other ingredients to create a smooth cooking process—this “mise en place” approach will save you valuable minutes during the actual cooking.
+While your oven is warming up, ready all of your ingredients to make cooking go smoothly.
+Shred or chop the meat in case you’re using a rotisserie chicken.
+Measure out your vegetables and the remaining ingredients to ready yourself for a smooth cooking process—this “mise en place” will save you precious minutes at cooking time.

 Step 2: Create the Filling Base

-In a large skillet over medium heat, melt the butter until it begins to foam slightly.
-Add diced onions and cook for 3-4 minutes until they become translucent.
-Add minced garlic and cook for another 30 seconds until fragrant but not browned.
-The aroma at this stage should be enticing and will form the flavor foundation of your pot pie.
+The butter should melt in a big skillet over medium heat and start to froth a little.
+Stir in chopped onions and sauté for 3-4 minutes until they become translucent.
+Add the minced garlic and continue to sauté for another 30 seconds, or until the scent is fragrant without burning.
+The aroma at this stage should be appealing and will act as the base flavor of your pot pie.

 Step 3: Build the Creamy Filling

-Stir together the frozen mixed veggies and the onion-garlic combination in the skillet.
-Cook for 2-3 minutes to thaw the vegetables slightly.
-Pour in the cream of chicken soup and chicken broth, stirring continuously to create a smooth consistency.
+Put the onion-garlic mixture in a skillet with the frozen mixed veggies.
+The vegetables will start to defrost after two to three minutes of heating.
+Stir in the cream of chicken soup and chicken broth, stirring constantly to create a smooth consistency.
 Let the mixture simmer gently.

 Step 4: Add Chicken and Seasonings